National Cadet Corps (India): Republic Day Camp (RDC)

 In the CATCs, the boys (senior and junior divisions) and girl cadets (senior and junior wings) of a particular NCC unit participate in the 10-day camp.
-Classes are conducted as per the given syllabus wherein certain aspects of NCC training are taught once again.
-The camp acts as a refresher training for the cadets and they are also trained in basic skills of survival and emergencies besides other topics.
-They are taught certain skills pertaining specifically to their Wing for e.g., a Naval cadet is trained in boat-rowing, oaring, Semaphore, etc. Another activity in the camp is the "dogwatch" wherein two cadets are to stay on sentry duty for two hours at any time given time of the day.
-Those caught sleeping, especially during late night or early morning shifts, or otherwise missing from duty are severely reprimanded or penalized.
+Classes are conducted as per the given syllabus, wherein certain aspects of NCC training are taught once again.
+The camp acts as a refresher training for the cadets, and they are also trained in basic skills of survival and emergencies, besides other topics.
+They are taught certain skills pertaining specifically to their Wing, e.g., a Naval cadet is trained in boat-rowing, oaring, Semaphore, etc. Another activity in the camp is the "dogwatch," wherein two cadets are to stay on sentry duty for two hours at any time given time of the day.
+Those caught sleeping, especially during late-night or early morning shifts, or otherwise missing from duty, are severely reprimanded or penalized.
 Cadets are also introduced to weapons such as a .22 caliber rifle.
 They are also given tasks of serving food to fellow cadets.

 Ek Bharat Shreshtha Bharat Camp (EBSB)

-EBSB is to propagate national integration among cadets and society.'Only the best cadets in drills and marching are sent to represent their states.'This camp is considered for SSLC and higher secondary course (+2) grace marks.
+EBSB is to propagate national integration among cadets and society.
+Only the best cadets in culture are sent to represent their states.'
+This camp is considered for SSLC and higher secondary course (+2) grace marks.

-These camps are conducted on All-India basis and help bridge the cultural gap among various States of India.
-In addition, there are six special EBSB campings conducted at Leh, Nagrota (J&K), Chakabama (NER, Nagaland), Srinagar, Lakshadweep and Port Blair.
+These camps are conducted on an all-India basis and help bridge the cultural gap among various States of India.
+In addition, there are six special EBSB camps conducted at Leh, Nagrota (J&K), Chakabama (NER, Nagaland), Srinagar, Lakshadweep and Port Blair.There are now camps being conducted between two directorates only; the best cadet system is now removed, and locations for camp have spanned all across the states.
+Out of the two directorates conducting the camp, one acts as the host and the other as the guest to interchange culture and traditions to increase friendship and bonding, and comradeship among cadets.

 Advance Leadership Camp (ALC)

 Advance Leadership Camp is conducted 6 times in various places throughout India.
-A cadet must have completed Basic Leadership Camp in order to qualify for this camp.
-In this camp the officers give cadets training for SSB screening and entrance.
+A cadet must have completed Basic Leadership Camp to qualify for this camp.
+In this camp, the officers give cadets training for the SSB screening and entrance.

 Army Attachment Camp

-These camps are conducted by the NCC in collaboration with Indian Army, as the willing cadets are attached to a specific army battalion undergoing the training period of 10–15 days each.
-In this camp, the cadets are trained by the instructors of the particular regiment, in the military tactics including day/night warfare & also get familiar with the small arms and heavy weapon systems and are introduced to regimental traditions and customs in infantry regiments and service traditions in other arms and services.
+These camps are conducted by the NCC in collaboration with the Indian Army, as the willing cadets are attached to a specific army battalion, undergoing the training period of 10–15 days each.
+In this camp, the cadets are trained by the instructors of the particular regiment in military tactics, including day/night warfare, and also get familiar with the small arms and heavy weapon systems, and are introduced to regimental traditions and customs in infantry regiments and service traditions in other arms and services.